 - 8.7.
 Provide reference quality observations, including uncertainty estimates for each datum.
 Profile measurements require uncertainty estimates for each measurement point along the profile. - 8.8.
 Provide access to raw data and assure long-term storage of the raw data either at the site, another GRUAN facility, or at another internationally accessible archive. - 8.9.
 Provide complete metadata for each measurement. - 8.10.
 Perform regular traceable pre-launch ground checks for balloon-borne systems and record the results.
 Other instruments which provide vertical profiles extending from the surface require regular checks to assure correct operation. - 8.11.
 Provide redundant reference observations of the ECVs selected for measurement at the site at intervals sufficient to validate the derivation of the uncertainty in the primary measurement. - 8.12.
 Provide annual reports summarizing GRUAN operations at the site. - 8.13.
 Conduct measurement programmes with an operational philosophy of continually striving to sustain the measurement quality at a given level.
 If improvements to measurement accuracy can be achieved, these need to be documented and their adoption agreed with the Lead Centre. - 8.14.
-Manage changes in instrumentation, operating procedures, and processing algorithms proactively to avoid introducing spatial or temporal biases in GRUAN data products. - 8.15.
-Actively communicate with other GRUAN groups such as the Lead Centre, WG-GRUAN, task teams and/or other sites, (e.g. through participation in meetings, responding to communications, blog postings etc.). - 8.16.
-Maintain reference instruments and working standards for validating and, where possible, calibrating the measurement systems.

-Once a site has committed to operating a set of measurement programmes under these protocols the added value that a site brings to GRUAN will be a function of:

-- 8.17.
-The extent to which a site can fulfil the measurement programmes expected of a GRUAN site, as defined above and in the GRUAN Guide to Operations. - 8.18.
+Manage changes in instrumentation, operating procedures, and processing algorithms pro-actively to avoid introducing spatial or temporal biases in GRUAN data products. - 8.15.
+Actively communicate with other GRUAN groups such as the Lead Centre, WG-GRUAN, task teams and/or other sites, (e.g. through participation in meetings, responding to communications, blog postings etc.). - 288 8.16.
+Maintain reference instruments and working standards for validating and, where possible, calibrating the measurement systems. - Once a site has committed to operating a set of measurement programmes under these protocols the added value that a site brings to GRUAN will be a function of: - 8.17.
+The extent to which a site can fulfil the measurement programmes expected of a GRU-AN site, as defined above and in the GRUAN Guide to Operations. - 8.18.
 The extent to which the site measurement programmes provide measurements in regions, or of atmospheric phenomena, which were not previously sampled. - 8.19.
 The extent to which a site brings unique observational and/or analysis capabilities to the network as a whole and the likelihood of being able to propagate those capabilities across other sites in the network. - 8.20.
-The extent to which a site is prepared to forgo locally established operating procedures and adheres to the standard operating procedures established by the Lead Centre. - 8.21.
-The availability of historical measurements that conform to the GRUAN standard or that can be processed in such a way that they conform to the GRUAN standard. - 8.22.
-The extent to which a site can commit to a multi-decade programme of measurements. - 8.23.
-The extent to which a site can provide redundant observations of the priority one variables (temperature, pressure and water vapour). - 8.24.
-The extent to which a site is capable of measuring other ECVs identified in GCOS-112 as being desired quantities.
+The extent to which a site is prepared to forgo locally established operating procedures and adhere to the standard operating procedures established by the Lead Centre.